SurajAnand88/Kinesis.AI/README.md

   <h2>Credits</h2>

-  <p>This project was developed by [Your Name] as part of a Full Stack Web Development course at [Your Institution].
-Special thanks to [Instructor Name] for their guidance and support throughout the project.</p>
+  <p>This project was developed by Suraj Anand as part of a Full Stack Web Development course at Masai School. </p>

   <h2>License</h2>